Secure development and coding training

 Our Secure Development training for developers lays the right foundation for secure application development: Product managers, application owners, software architects and developers understand why secure development is fundamentally important and which components are essential prerequisites.

-However, this enthusiasm for security must then be properly channeled so that secure development actually becomes a sustainable part of everyday development.
+However, this enthusiasm for security must then be properly channelled so that secure development actually becomes a sustainable part of everyday development.

 How do you do that?
 Here you will find our proven best-practice approach for firmly embedding security into your development process.